Getting started

 Here are some important options to consider when loading and initializing views:

-• Static Views: These are views that are bundled and loaded synchronously with the application.
+• Static Layouts: These are layouts that are bundled and loaded synchronously with the application.
 They are commonly used for static content that does not change frequently.
 Read more

-• Asynchronous Views: Asynchronous views are loaded dynamically when needed, which can help improve performance by reducing initial load times.
+• Asynchronous Layouts: Asynchronous layouts are loaded dynamically when needed, which can help improve performance by reducing initial load times.
 They are useful for content that may change frequently or is not required immediately upon application startup.
 Read more

 Last updated